mrcsxsiq/mrcsxsiq/README.md

 ## Hey!
 I am Marcos, nice to meet you! 👋

-- 🇧🇷 I'm software engineer based in Brazil
+🇧🇷 I'm software engineer based in Brazil<br>
-- 🤖 I’m currently working as Android Developer
+🤖 I’m currently working as Android Developer<br>
-- 💻 I like to try new languages & tech stuff to solve computing problems
+💻 I like to try new languages & tech stuff to solve computing problems<br>
-- 📖 I'm also learning about Machine Learning, Data Science and Artificial Intelligence
+📖 I'm also learning about Machine Learning, Data Science and Artificial Intelligence<br>
-- 🚀 I’m looking to collaborate with other developers too.
+🚀 I’m looking to collaborate with other developers too.<br>

 #### Languages and Tools